Calculate cancellation rate and increase seller performance – tips for Amazon sellers (including calculation formula)

 Calculating the cancellation rate is relatively simple.
 The number of canceled orders is divided by the total number of orders, and this result is multiplied by 100.

-Cancellation Rate in % = (Canceled Orders / Total Number of Orders) x 100
+Cancellation rate in % = (Canceled orders / Total number of all orders) x 100

 To keep the cancellation rate low as an Amazon seller, one thing is especially important: good inventory management!
-Thanks to digitalization, many processes can be automated: Intelligent systems, for example, forecast expected sales for the coming weeks and alert when the inventory is running low.
+Thanks to digitalization, many processes can be automated: Intelligent systems, for example, predict the expected sales for the coming weeks and alert when the stock is running low.

-Even better: Those who automatically connect their internal inventory management system to Amazon can prevent overselling right at the source, thus keeping the cancellation rate before fulfillment low on its own.
-Additionally, sellers should particularly keep an eye on the purchase trends of popular products.
-If an increase in sales is anticipated or a buying trend for one of these products develops on Amazon, it may be advisable to increase stock levels early.
+Even better: Those who automatically connect their internal inventory management system to Amazon can avoid overselling right at the source and thus keep the cancellation rate before fulfillment low on its own.
+Additionally, sellers should particularly keep an eye on the purchase development of popular products.
+If an increase in sales is indicated or a buying trend for one of these products is developing on Amazon, it may be advisable to increase the stock levels early.
 There are also intelligent solutions that make your life easier.
-With SELLERLOGIC Business Analytics, bestsellers and so-called “shelf warmers” can be identified in seconds, allowing not only for the avoidance of cancellations but also for effective sales increases.
+With SELLERLOGIC Business Analytics, bestsellers and so-called “shelf warmers” can be identified in seconds, allowing not only to avoid cancellations but also to effectively increase sales.

 Implementing such processes is not only time-consuming but also costly.
-Additionally, sellers need more staff to handle shipping as sales increase.
-Those who cannot or do not want to allocate these resources should utilize Amazon’s FBA program.
-This not only covers the entire fulfillment process – from storage to packing to shipping – but also alleviates sellers from worrying about many of the demanding metrics that play a role in winning the Buy Box, alongside the cancellation rate before fulfillment.
+Additionally, sellers need more and more staff to ship themselves as sales increase.
+Those who cannot or do not want to provide these resources should utilize Amazon’s FBA program.
+Not only does this cover the entire fulfillment process – from storage to packing to shipping – but sellers also no longer have to worry about many of the demanding metrics that play a role in the Buy Box alongside the cancellation rate before fulfillment.

-It happens that customers want to cancel their order and contact the seller directly to do so.
+It happens that customers want to cancel their order and contact the seller directly for this.
 This can have various reasons, such as when they only want to return part of the order but still wish to purchase the other part.
 If the seller agrees and cancels the order, this counts towards the cancellation rate before fulfillment.
-Therefore, customers should always be encouraged to go through the official route via their own Amazon customer account and cancel the order there themselves.
-If only part of the order needs to be canceled, the seller can resolve this through a partial refund.
+Therefore, customers should always be encouraged in such cases to go through the official route via their own Amazon customer account and cancel the order there themselves.
+If only part of the order is to be canceled, the seller can resolve this through a partial refund.
 The only exception is emails with the subject “Order Cancellation Request from Amazon Customer …”, where Amazon automatically recognizes that it is a cancellation request from the customer.

-A cancellation rate before order fulfillment that is too high is problematic on several levels: Revenue is lost, the customer is unlikely to order from you again, and Amazon penalizes you as well – if you exceed the threshold of 2.5%, you may even face deactivation of your seller account.
+A cancellation rate before fulfillment that is too high is problematic on several levels: Revenue is lost, the customer is unlikely to order from you again, and Amazon also penalizes you – if the threshold of 2.5% is exceeded, possibly even with the deactivation of your seller account.

 In general, the cancellation rate on Amazon should ideally tend towards 0%.
 Only then do you have a good chance of winning the Amazon Buy Box or ranking high.
-Since cancellations by the seller are often due to insufficient stock, you should rely on professional inventory management and automatically connect it to Amazon.
+Since cancellations by the seller are usually due to a lack of stock, you should rely on professional inventory management and automatically connect it to Amazon.
 This prevents overselling and constantly monitors stock levels.

 FAQs